 Switching to sea salt as a food business: what you need to know

-For many years now, sea salt has been the preferred type of salt for upgrading food products.
-Consumers experience products containing sea salt as having better quality and being more authentic and sustainable.
-And yet, many food businesses continue to work with vacuum or rock salt because historically these salts have been more readily available.
-Thanks to innovative players in the market, however, sea salt is now more easily available than ever.
-This is why food businesses that fully switch over to sea salt reap the benefits.
+For years, sea salt has been the preferred choice for enhancing food products.
+Consumers associate sea salt with better quality, authenticity, and sustainability.
+Despite this, many food businesses continue to rely on vacuum or rock salt because these types were historically easier to source.
+Today, thanks to innovative suppliers, high-quality sea salt is more readily available than ever, making it easier for food businesses to switch and reap the benefits.

 Table of Contents